TrishaSrikanth-459/DeployStega/docs/thread_model.md

 - Activity in other applications (e.g., email, messaging platforms)
 - Physical surveillance, coercion, or social engineering

-To that end, DeployStega does **not** model an adversary who has already singled out the sender or receiver as suspicious and performs persistent, individualized monitoring of their activity.
-The adversary considered in our work operates at the **population level**.

 ---

 ### 3.3 Adversary Role Clarification